 The COVID-19 pandemic has had serious implications beyond the spread of the illness itself and efforts to quarantine or social distancing.
 Many have lost their jobs, companies have closed or sales have gone down.
 With over a million people die and another 70 million infected and rising, there are several untold and unseen consequences.

-While discussions between communities about what is the best course of action to mitigate the effects between science, politics, clinical trials, vaccine; financial power, and resources regarding equitable distribution.
-The reality for poor many regions, it remains a complex issue, and where some may not be vaccinated because they lack the critical resources, safety from political instability.
+While discussions between communities about what is the best course of action to mitigate the effects of science, politics, vaccination and resources regarding fair distribution.
+The reality for many impoverished nations this remains a complex issue, and where some may not or have a classroom to return because of the lack the critical resources.

 Besides that, many will refuse the vaccine for cultural, religious reasons and a history of distrust in fear of being used for its development.
-However, hidden between the clinical trials, hesitations, death toll, and infections, the devastating rising of hunger, poverty, and starvation that is killing millions, and this crisis seems to have taken a back seat or being overshadowed in many communities.
+However, hidden between the clinical trials, vaccination, hesitations, death toll, and infections that have been increasing; hunger, poverty, and starvation is killing millions, and this crisis seems to have taken a back seat or being overshadowed by many communities

 Beyond the vaccine, science, and politics.

 This forecast looks worse for impoverished nations and though it may not relate to a teacher’s engagement in this new normal distance learning, hybrid, but behind a camera, computer screen tucked away on a kitchen counter, at a cafe, or a corner office, and beyond the articles, opinions, COVID-19 occupy two different worlds.